robhitt/evolution/README.md

 #### About Evolution

-This is a 2 player alternating game board game.
+This is a 2 player alternating board game.
 The objective is to land on the squares with the mushrooms.
-Once you obtain a mushroom you level up to the evolution cycle.
-The evolution cycle grows like this:
+Once you obtain a mushroom you level up to the character in the evolution cycle.
+You'll grow in the evolution cycle in this order:
 - Egg
 - Chicken
 - Dinosaur